Shabbat services are typically held on the 1st, 2nd and 4th Fridays; and the 3rd Saturday of each month. Our calendar

 Our Services involve a mixture of English and Hebrew, for which transliterations are supplied.
 Fluency in Hebrew is not necessary or expected.
 Musical leadership is supplied at all Shabbat services, either by Jewish musical professionals or member volunteers.
 We encourage individuals to make services more meaningful for both themselves and the congregation by participating in reading prayers, singing songs, and other service activities.
 Each service also contains opportunities to perform various Shabbat Traditions.
 Please consult with the Greeter at the entrance to the Sanctuary if you are interested in participating in a Shabbat Tradition.

 All Shabbat services are followed by an Oneg Shabbat (“Shabbat Joy”), where everyone partakes in refreshments, conversation and the opportunity to renew existing friendships and begin new ones.
 Temple member families host Oneg Shabbat, on a rotating basis.

-Each month, we hold the following Shabbat services:
+Each month, we typically hold the following Shabbat services:

 Friday Evening Family Shabbat Service